elemel/fungeoneer/chapters/01/ground-rules.md

 As demonstrated by the gnome, you leave the dungeon by stepping onto the staircase (marked `<`) from an adjacent tile.
 After how many ticks do you leave the dungeon?

-From here, you can [check the answer](../../answers/chapters/01/ground-rules.md).
+From here, you can [continue to the answer](../../answers/chapters/01/ground-rules.md).

 ### Example